5 reasons CBD may not be working for you

 If you have tried CBD and you didn't notice any of the effects, you are not alone.

 There are some legitimate reasons why CBD may not be working for you.
 It has only recently become acceptable for many after the Farm Bill of 2018, so we as a country and society are still working to define and regulate the market for accountability, as well as performing studies on CBD for human and animal uses.
-That means is still confusion about what businesses are reputable to buy from, what the most effective dosage is, and how to use.
+That means there is still confusion about what businesses are reputable to buy from, what the most effective dosage is, and how to use.
 All those questions can impact the effectiveness of CBD.

 But don't give up on CBD just yet!
 Check out these reasons why CBD may not be working for you and why giving it another go could be worthwhile.